Kunstmaan/ca-sdk/README.markdown

 functionality through a number of web services that can be accessed by other software, developed in any programming language you like.

-This repositoy contains an open source PHP SDK that allows you to utilize the above webservices on your website.
+This repository contains an open source PHP SDK that allows you to utilize the above webservices on your website.

 This is a work in progress, we have modified the web services for CA and extended it with